ucan-wg/awake/README.md

 2. Requestor broadcasts intent
     * a.
 Temporary DID
     * b.
 Provider authorization criteria
-3. Provider establishes point-to-point session
+3. Authorize Provider
     * a.
 Provider securely proves that they have sufficient rights
     * b.
 Provider transmits a session key via asymmetric key exchange
-4. Requestor authentication over MLS
+4. Authorize Requestor
     * a.
 Requestor sends an MLS connection request with their actual DID
     * b.
 Requestor sends instance validation (e.g. UCAN or out-of-band PIN)
 5. Secure session messages (zero or more rounds) via MLS